mgupta8143/bbhead-comm/README.md

 This application was built using Node.js, Express.js, Socket.io, MongoDB, and the EJS templating engine.
 The application was deployed on Heroku.

+## How to Use BBHead
+* Go to this link https://bbhead-comm.herokuapp.com/
+* Then, click a game on the left (if there are no games, either reload the page or check if there are any games on currently)
+* From there, you can engage in the chat as you like!